Phi-Mercuric/Phi-AI-Docs/Problems.md

-*Github note: This was made on and for obsidian .md MathJax, so the equations may be weird.*
+*Note: This is __heavily__ WIP, and this was made on and for obsidian .md MathJax, so the equations may be weird.*

 Inherent things that need to be solved with AI: